multiversx/mx-docs/docs/developers/tutorials/crowdfunding-p1.md

 "You" also sent exactly `value: 0` EGLD out of the `1,000,000` to the deployed smart contract.
 It wouldn't need them anyway, because your Crowdfunding smart contract won't be transferring any EGLD to anyone, unless they donate it first.

 The fields `gasLimit` and `gasPrice` shouldn't concern you too much.
 It's important that `gasLimit` needs to be high, and `gasPrice` may be 0.
-Just so you know, the real Elrond Network would calculate the transaction fee from these values.
-On the real Elrond Network, you cannot set a `gasPrice` of 0, for obvious reasons.
+Just so you know, the real MultiversX (previously Elrond) Network would calculate the transaction fee from these values.
+On the real MultiversX (previously Elrond) Network, you cannot set a `gasPrice` of 0, for obvious reasons.

 ### **The result of the deployment**